alexnimo/Nimo-Awesome_repo/README.md

   <li>caido - a lightweight web security auditing toolkit.
 Built from the ground up in Rust, Caido aims to help security professionals and enthusiasts audit web applications with efficiency and ease: https://caido.io/</li>
   <li>metlo - Create an Inventory of all your API Endpoints.
 Proactively test your APIs before they go into production.
 Detect API attacks in real time: https://github.com/metlo-labs/metlo</li>
   <li>dastardly - a lightweight web application security scanner for your CI/CD pipeline: https://portswigger.net/burp/dastardly</li>
+  <li>burp-awesome-tls - this extension hijacks Burp's HTTP/TLS stack and allows you to spoof any browser fingerprint in order to make it more powerful and less prone to fingerprinting by all kinds of WAFs: https://github.com/sleeyax/burp-awesome-tls</li>
 </ul></br>
 <p2><b><u>XSS Resources</u></b></p2>
 <ul>